turingschool-examples/pizza-express/README.md

 If we stored them as local variables, then they would have been trapped in that modules closure.
 But, as properties on the application, we can access them other places—like our tests and our views.

-You probably noticed that we used `app.set()` to set the properties.
-Conversely, we can use `app.get()` to fetch the properties. `app.locals` and `app.get()` have a lot in common, the former is primary for things we want to share in our templates and/or tests and the latter is for configuration details.
+We used `app.set()` to set the port.
+Conversely, we can use `app.get()` to fetch the properties. `app.locals` and `app.get()` have a lot in common, the former is primarily for things we want to share in our templates and/or tests and the latter is for configuration details.

 Right now, our `/` endpoint just says "Hello World!".
 That's neat.
 Let's use a little old fashioned TDD to change that to display the name of our application.